Home insurance exclusions: why claims get denied

 1) Wear and tear / gradual damage

-Damage that happens slowly over time (aging shingles, slow plumbing leaks, long-term moisture issues) is often excluded or limited.
-Even when a sudden event occurs, insurers may separate “sudden damage” from “long-term deterioration.”
+Damage that happens slowly over time, such as aging shingles, slow plumbing leaks, and long-term moisture issues, is often excluded or limited.
+Even when a sudden event occurs, insurers may separate the covered event from the long-term deterioration around it.

 2) Pre-existing issues

-If the loss relates to a known issue that existed before you bought (or before the policy period), coverage may be denied or limited.
-This is one reason inspections and documentation matter.
+If the loss relates to a known issue that existed before you bought the home, or before the policy period began, coverage may be denied or limited.
+This is one reason inspections, disclosures, and documentation matter.

 3) Water damage categories (where many surprises happen)

 “Water damage” is not one thing.
-Policies often distinguish between different sources: plumbing leaks, sewer backup, sump overflow, groundwater seepage, and overland flooding.
-Some require endorsements or have coverage limits.
+Policies often distinguish between plumbing leaks, sewer backup, sump overflow, groundwater seepage, and overland flooding.
+Some require endorsements, some have limits, and some are excluded entirely.

 4) Mold and rot